TNO/knowledge-engine/docs/docs/reasoning.md

 ## Including domain knowledge

 The reasoning mentioned in this section works by using the graph patterns defined in the knowledge interactions from all smart connectors in the network.
 Additionally, the reasoner of a smart connector can also work with domain knowledge that is not tied to knowledge interactions.
-This domain knowledge can be loaded into a Smart Connector and typically consists of domain rules and facts.
-Some examples of the former were already mentioned above and a simple example of such a fact and rule is:
+This domain knowledge can be loaded into a smart connector and typically consists of domain rules and facts.

+The KE reasoner only works with `eu.knowledge.engine.reasoner.Rule` objects, so both domain facts and rules should be encoded as rules.
+There are two ways in which domain facts can be represented as rules: 1) as rules with only a consequent (and no antecedent) that represents the actual triple (without variables), or 2) as a rule with only a consequent (without antecedent) of the form `?s ?o ?o` which functions as a source for multiple or all domain facts.

+It is possible to load domain knowledge (i.e. facts and rules) from a file or string by using the [Apache Jena Rules specification](https://jena.apache.org/documentation/inference/#RULEsyntax).
+This format allows both facts and rules to reside in the same file and the `eu.knowledge.engine.reasoner.util.JenaRules` class provides some methods to create/load these files.
+A very simple example of a fact and rule in the Apache Jena Rules syntax is:

 ```sparql
 -> ( saref:Sensor rdfs:subClassOf saref:Device ) .